 Title I support services are offered through push-in instructional aide support.
 Supported studies courses are embedded into the schedules of students with IEPs.
 Daily nutrition through breakfast and lunch are available for all students who qualify for free and reduced lunch.
-CAHSEE prep courses and credit recovery courses are available for all core content areas.
+Credit recovery courses are available for all core content areas.